How to Remove PVC Glue

 The good news is that you might be able to catch the pipes in time if you just now joined them.
-Another factor that can work to your advantage is that PVC pipes are sometimes poorly joined, making them good candidates for separation.
+Another factor that can work to your advantage is that PVC pipes are sometimes poorly joined.
+Any voids in the bonding make them good candidates for separation.
 In a hurry, the plumber or do-it-yourselfer may have only partially applied the PVC glue to the joint.

 Equipment / Tools

 - Tongue-and-groove pliers